gmnenad/CalculatorNotepad/README.md

 ![Hint_1](Images/cn_hint_1.png)

-Alternative way to see same description of integrated function is to hower mouse over it.
-Howering over user defined functions will usually show just its name and 'user defined function' description.
+Alternative way to see same description of integrated function is to hover mouse over it.
+Hovering over user defined functions will usually show just its name and 'user defined function' description.
 But it is possible to also set custom description for user functions, by using `///` comment before (or in same line) as user function name definition (that is triple `///`, as opposed to regular comment with `//`)

 ![Hint_3](Images/cn_hint_3.png)